FAQs: Real dairy. No bull.

-We use wholesome ingredients you might find in your own kitchen: real cream, real fruit and nuts, whole milk, pure cane sugar and nonfat dry milk.
+We use wholesome ingredients you might find in your own kitchen: real butterfat, real fruit and nuts, whole milk, pure cane sugar and nonfat dry milk.
 Our butterfat is rich, sweet and pure dairy.
 No bull.
-And we use a lot of it.
-CLEMSON’S BEST™ ice cream is 16 percent top-notch cream.
-We like to say there’s nothing skinny under the lid because there isn’t.
-Just 180 calories per 2/3 cup (530 calories per pint).
+And we use a lot of it. — 16 percent. — which makes Clemson’s Best™ a super-premium ice cream.
+We’re proud to say there’s nothing skinny under the lid because there isn’t.
+Some of our flavors contain per pint more than 1,000 calories per pint.

 Students in the College of Agriculture, Forestry and Life Sciences.
 Ten percent of the proceeds fund campus programs and pay-it-forward initiatives, including internships, scholarships and research.
 Donations to CAFLS have surpassed $18,000.